 My research interests lie in the areas of open source software development and online communities.
 I am particularly interested in understanding how we can replicate the unique value creation mechanisms that operate in open source software communities across IT and non-IT firms.
 Some of the research topics that I am currently pursuing include open source work structures, open source licensing, and network governance.

 Journal Publications/Articles under Review

-- Joint with Shirish C. Srivastava, forthcoming at Information Systems Research, Oct 2018
+- Joint with Shirish C. Srivastava, Information Systems Research, Aug 2019

 - How does the extent of superposition of tasks influence the success of FLOSS projects?
 How does organizational ownership influence this relationship?
 Read Abstract